MATH-assist/MATH.assist-main/README.md

-for educational purposes only.
  I DO NOT claim any of these games to be my creation

 website with stuff and games